genesiscommunitysuccess/docs/docs/04_tutorials/01_building-an-application/10_set-up-user-permissions.md

 sidebar_position: 10

 ---
-At this stage, you have a working server with a Ref_data_app and a Trading_app.
-The Trading_app has a consolidator to calculate the positions, event handlers to control changes to the database and data server and request servers to publish the data to the front end.
+At this stage, the Trading_app has a consolidator to calculate the positions, event handlers to control changes to the database and data server and request servers to distribute the data to the front end.

 For this part of the tutorial,  you want to permission users so that each one has access to the correct parts of the system.